saxulum-legacy/saxulum-route-controller-provider/README.md

 ));
 ```

-* debug: the cache file will be build at each load
+* `debug`: the cache file will be build at each load
-* live: the cache file will be build if not exists, delete it if its out of sync
+* `live`: the cache file will be build if not exists, delete it if its out of sync

 ### Without controller info cache (slower)